RedCrafter07/groupdesk/README.md

 # GroupDesk

 ## What is GroupDesk?
-GroupDesk allows you to create "fields" or "cards".
+GroupDesk is an Windows Desktop app, which allows you to create "fields" or "cards".
 Currently you can add...
 - Time Card
 - Date Card
 - Text Card